ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## max_files_to_remove_in_alter_columns

-Not apply ALTER, if number of files for deletion more than this.
+Do not apply ALTER, if the number of files for deletion is greater than this setting.

 Possible values: